 We're up to date!
-Our site includes all the DSA revision question updates made on 24th Jan 2014!
+Our site includes all DVSA revision question changes made August 2015!
+What changed?

 Free Hazard Perception VideoThe hazard perception test will ask you to watch a series of video clips, and click when you are aware of a hazard.
 The earlier you click during the window when the hazard is on screen, the more you can score.